genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/notify/symphony.md

 | NOTIFY_COMPRESSION_TYPE | Do not set.
 This is used internally by Genesis; it indicates if the body of the message is compressed and by which compression type |
 | DOCUMENT_ID | If set, this should refer to a server-side path and file name.
 This file will be attached to the outgoing message that is destined for a symphony gateway

-## Additional Genesis Notify service for symphony
+## Genesis Notify operations for Symphony

-The Genesis Notify service currently provides additional Symphony operations, exposed as event handlers.
+The Notify service currently provides additional Symphony operations; these are exposed as Event Handlers.

-* `GATEWAY_CREATE_CHANNEL` creates a channel (to allow external users to be added to a channel, a channel should be created with external set to true amd public to false)
+* `GATEWAY_CREATE_CHANNEL` creates a channel (to allow external users to be added to a channel, a channel should be created with `external` set to `true` and `public` to `false`).
-* `GATEWAY_ADD_MEMBER_TO_CHANNEL` adds a user to a channel (note if the user is not a member of the host POD, then a connection request will be sent to that user)
+* `GATEWAY_ADD_MEMBER_TO_CHANNEL` adds a user to a channel (if the user is not a member of the host POD, then a connection request will be sent to that user).
-* `GATEWAY_REMOVE_MEMBER_FROM_CHANNEL` removes a user from a channel
+* `GATEWAY_REMOVE_MEMBER_FROM_CHANNEL` removes a user from a channel.
-* `GATEWAY_ACTION_ON_CHANNEL` allows a channel to be reactivated or deactivated
+* `GATEWAY_ACTION_ON_CHANNEL` allows a channel to be either reactivated or deactivated.

-- note: where there is more than one symphony connection defined, these operations act upon the first listed.
+Where there is more than one Symphony connection defined, these operations act upon the first listed.

 ```kotlin
 package global.genesis.message.core.event.notify